-Whether you meet them at a college fair or on a campus visit, college reps genuinely enjoy talking to high school students and answering questions about their college.
+Whether you meet them at a college fair or on a campus visit, college reps play a key role in interacting with high school students and addressing their questions about college.
 The following questions will help start a good dialogue:

 - What makes your college unique? - What's the security like on campus? - Which academic programs are most distinctive at your college? - What's the surrounding area like?
 Is it easy to get around? - How would you describe the students who go there?
-Where do most of them come from? - What is the best way to receive updates about your school? - Where do students hang out on campus? - How would you describe the academic pressure and workload? - Are there things to do on the weekends, or do most students go home? - What support services are available (academic, advisors, tutors, etc.)?

-- What are the dining and flex spending plan options? - What is public transportation around campus and town like? - What are the housing options for freshmen? - What's the faculty like?
+Where do most of them come from? - What is the best way to receive updates about your school? - Where do students hang out on campus? - How would you describe the academic pressure and workload? - Are there things to do on the weekends, or do most students go home? - What support services are available (academic, advisors, tutors, etc.)? - What are the dining and flex spending plan options? - What is public transportation around campus and town like? - What are the housing options for freshmen? - What's the faculty like?
 How accessible are they outside of class? - Are students required to live on campus?
-If so, how many years? - Are there opportunities for internships? - ls there a sports complex or fitness center? - Is there job placement help for graduates? - What are the most popular clubs and activities? - Are any big changes in the works that I should know about?
+If so, how many years? - Are there opportunities for internships? - Is there a sports complex or fitness center? - Is there job placement help for graduates? - What are the most popular clubs and activities? - Are any big changes in the works that I should know about?